 in the NNALSA competition.
 In the 2011, the team received generous coverage from various local media outlets.
 CLICK HERE

 to read, watch and hear the different reports.

 Early participation of Hawaii law students in the competition was born out of a desire to work on legal issues pertaining to indigenous groups.

 A focus of UHNALSA is promoting the study of federal Indian law, Native Hawaiian law, and indigenous peoples' issues.
 Another purpose of UHNALSA is to help students, interested in these areas of law and issues, develop their oral and written advocacy skills.
 The development of these skills is primarily accomplished by preparation for and participation in the NNALSA annual moot court competition.
-UH NALSA's moot court court team (locally known as the Native American Moot Court team) has been fortunate to receive an outpouring of support from Hawai'i's legal community and is appreciative of it.
+UH NALSA's moot court team (locally known as the Native American Moot Court team) has been fortunate to receive an outpouring of support from Hawai'i's legal community, as well as the Office of Hawaiian Affairs